ialidzhikov/gardener/docs/development/autoscaling-specifics-for-components.md

    In `HVPA` mode, the Shoot Kubernetes API server is scaled by the [hvpa-controller](https://github.com/gardener/hvpa-controller).
 The gardenlet is creating an `HVPA` resource for the API server.
 The `HVPA` resource is backed by HPA and VPA both in recommend-only mode.
 The hvpa-controller is responsible for enabling simultaneous horizontal and vertical scaling by incorporating the recommendations from the HPA and VPA.

    The initial API server resource requests are `500m` and `1Gi`.
+   HVPA's HPA is scaling only on CPU (average utilization 80%).
+HVPA's VPA max allowed values are `8` CPU and `25G`.

    The `HVPA` mode is the used autoscaling mode when the `HVPA` feature gate is enabled (and the `VPAAndHPAForAPIServer` feature gate is disabled).